Quality standard

 Monitoring

 This includes individual routine outcome measurement, which can be made available for routine reporting and aggregation of outcome measures, as well as audit and review of effectiveness.
 Specific monitoring tools and routine outcome measures are used.
-[Adapted from NICE's guidelines on common mental health problems and social anxiety disorder]
+[Adapted from NICE's guidelines on post-traumatic stress disorder, social anxiety disorder, generalised anxiety disorder and panic disorder in adults, obsessive-compulsive disorder and body dysmorphic disorder and NICE's clinical knowledge summary on post-traumatic stress disorder]

 Treatment for an anxiety disorder